JAlcocerT/JAlcocerT/content/blog/dev-web-landing.md

 **What it is KeyStaticCMS?**

 A tool that makes Markdown, JSON and YAML content in your codebase editable by humans.

-Live edit content on GitHub or your local file system, without disrupting your existing code and workflows.
+Live edit content *on GitHub or your local file system*, without disrupting your existing code and workflows.

 https://keystatic.com/